 Keeping customers makes good business sense but it's not always easy.
 Andrew Miller of the Royal Mail shares his ideas on how you can keep your customers coming back to your business

 You've spent lots of time casting your lines, making your catch and reeling them in.
 But now you've got those customers, how do you keep them?

 The downfall for many companies is that they don't know how to keep customers.
-It seems like this has fast become the pot of gold at the end of the rainbow and few firms manage to do it well.
+It seems this is the pot of gold at the end of the rainbow and few firms find it.
 But why bother?
 What are the real advantages of customer retention?

-Studies across a number of industries have revealed that the cost of keeping an existing customer is around ten per cent of the cost of acquiring a new one.
+Studies across a number of industries have revealed that the cost of keeping an existing customer is around 10% of the cost of acquiring a new one.
 So, economically it makes pretty good sense.
 Putting together a good retention strategy will also lead to increased customer profitability, as the longer the relationship, the lower the account maintenance cost.

 If the business is maintaining good customer relations and keeping people loyal and satisfied, this also creates a happy workforce, with increased job satisfaction.
 Look at it this way: if the customer has been loyal to the company for some time, he or she will require less help and have fewer problems to deal with.

 Clearly there are a great many benefits to keeping hold of current customers.
 But modern customers are smart - they're not happy to deal with you simply because they know you or your office is nearby or even because it's the easiest option.
 These days, people know how to get the best deal and will be happy to pop off to a competitor quicker than you can say "nice knowing you" if you don't give them what they need.
 So, short of locking the doors and refusing to let people go until they pledge to stay loyal to you for the rest of their days, how do you keep people coming back for more?